flancia-coop/doc.anagora.org/social-coop-cwg.md

 **ACTION Calix** add these to The Calendar once Sam confirms

+S: How to coordinate with Hollie about shadowing?
+H: DM on Mastodon, or email.
+Zulip could work, usually forget to check it.

 #### Next meeting

 M: Seems like this time works OK?
 March 20th, same 🦇 time, same 🦇 channel.